-Carrie Geitner is a small business owner, community organizer, and mom who has been actively engaged in local government, school choice, and policy in communities across Commissioner District 2 from the eastern edge of El Paso County to Falcon to Colorado Springs.
+Carrie Geitner is a constitutional conservative, small business owner, grassroots activist, and mom working to promote effective solutions in local government, school choice, and policy in communities across Commissioner District 2 from the eastern edge of El Paso County to Falcon to Colorado Springs.

 Carrie and her husband Tim chose the greater Colorado Springs area as their permanent home after the Army assigned them to Fort Carson.
 Carrie and Tim appreciate that the Colorado Springs area was a wonderful place to raise their family; they chose the relaxed, country feel of Falcon for their permanent home.
 She is grateful to be raising her two sons in the western culture of self-sufficiency and neighborly regard.
 “It reminds me of my rural upbringing and I enjoy driving past fields of grazing cattle mixed with galloping wild pronghorn, but also being close to the comforts and security of the Powers corridor,” Geitner says.

 Geitner grew up learning hard work from farm chores and helping out with raising her younger siblings.
 The first college graduate in her family, Geitner worked full-time while attending the University of Central Florida, receiving her degree in English with double minors in psychology and marketing in 2004.
 “I remember choosing my first semester class schedule and feeling completely overwhelmed.
 My parents weren’t sure how to advise me and I eventually went to an older friend who had done this and asked for help,” Geitner says.
 Paying her own way through after partial scholarships, Carrie has a firm appreciation for frugal budgets, tight deadlines, and reliance upon the guidance of people who have been in her shoes.